Jobs to be Done: Theory, Examples, and Statements JTBD

 1. Customers buy a product or service to perform a specific task.

 A passenger doesn’t want a ride in a cab, he wants to reach a place.
 A construction worker doesn’t want to push a wheelbarrow, he wants to move material from one place to the next.
+A payroll specialist doesn’t want a computer program, she wants an easy method for tracking hourly wages.

 Such a task becomes the job to be done.